Beyond Top Activations: Efficient and Reliable Crowdsourced Evaluation of Automated Interpretability: Methods

+Note we also tested more advanced modeling where different (input, concept) pairs can have different error rates to account for some inputs being more ambiguous/harder to label, but we found that simple uniform error modeling performed slightly better overall.
+See Appendix \ref{app:error_model_comparison} for full results.

-\textbf{(II) Prior: $\mathbb{P}(c^{gt}_{ti})$.} There are multiple ways of choosing priors, reflecting the confidence of whether a concept exists in an input $x_i$.
-In our analysis, we consider two different priors: \begin{itemize} \item \textbf{(a) Uniform Prior:} for all concepts $t$ and all inputs $x_i$, set $\mathbb{P}(c^{*}_{ti} = 1) = \beta$
+\textbf{(II) Prior: $\mathbb{P}(C_{ti})$.} There are multiple ways of choosing priors, reflecting the confidence of whether a concept exists in an input $x_i$.
+In our analysis, we consider two different priors: \begin{itemize} \item \textbf{(a) Uniform Prior:} for all concepts $t$ and all inputs $x_i$, set $\mathbb{P}(C_{ti}) = \beta$

-\item \textbf{(b) SigLIP Prior:} we leverage knowledge from a cheap evaluator, namely SigLIP to initialize the prior and set $\mathbb{P}(c^{*}_{ti} = 1) = [c^{siglip}_{t}]_i$ \end{itemize} Here $\beta$ is a hyperparameter, which we set to $\beta=0.01$.
+\item \textbf{(b) SigLIP Prior:} we leverage knowledge from a cheap evaluator, namely SigLIP to initialize the prior and set $\mathbb{P}(C_{ti}) = [c^{siglip}_{t}]_i$ \end{itemize} Here $\beta$ is a hyperparameter, which is set as $0.05$.
+We evaluate the effects of different choices for $\beta$ in Appendix \ref{app:beta_ablation}.
 For the SigLIP prior, we clip the prior to be between $0.001$ and $0.999$ to avoid extreme values which may dominate the final result.
 Our method with SigLIP prior can be seen as a hybrid evaluation that combines both human and model knowledge.